2025 Integrated Report

 Packaging

-- Maintained 30% recycled content across plastic packaging by weight (2021 baseline)
+- Introduced shrink bags that are PVDC-free and recycle ready.
+Maintained 30% recycled content across plastic packaging by weight (2021 baseline)

 - Continued to explore eco-friendly packaging alternatives that use fewer materials and generate less waste across the product lifecycle